 Patterns are made by repeating an object throughout the composition.
 By including patterns, we can use them to draw focus and emphasis on our subject.
 They make the composition as a whole stand out and make it memorable.

-When we think of patterns in photography, we usually think of things like textures.
+When we think of pattern as a principle of design in the context of photography, we usually think of things like textures.
 We can incorporate these in our images, especially when architecture or other artwork is concerned.
 Patterns are all about repeated elements throughout a design, so wallpapers, textiles, and backgrounds are great examples of where they pop up most often.

 Repetition can refer to any element of art, like color, line, shapes, or forms.
 Think of designs you may have seen that use minimal color palettes.
 It's usually striking because the repetition of one element catches the eye.
 Repetition creates consistency in a composition, which brings the entire frame together to make it more meaningful.